code-and-effect/effective_resources/README.md

 - The `routes.rb` as it's the single most important file in an entire app.
 - The `ability.rb` or other authorization.
-- A normal active record model file for each model / form object / interaction / resource, whatever.
+- A normal ApplicationRecord model file for each model, `/app/models/post.rb`.
-- A corresponding form.
+- Its corresponding form, `/app/views/posts/_form.html.haml` and `_post.html.haml`
-- Any javascripts, etc, and unique resource actions.
+- Any javascript and css

 However, all other areas of code should be automated.

-This gem replaces the following work a rails developer would normally do:
+This gem **replaces** the following work a rails developer would normally do:

+- Controllers.
-- Any file named index/edit/show/new.html.
+- Any file named `index/edit/show/new.html`.
 We use rails application templates and powerful defaults views so these files need never be written.
-- Figure out actions available to the `current_user` to each `resource` on the fly, based on controller namespace, the routes.rb and ability.rb
-- Powerful helpers to render the correct resource action links.
-- Controllers.
+- Writing `permitted params`.
-- permitted params.
 This gem implements a model dsl to define and blacklist params.
-It's not the rails way.

-Make your controller an effective resource controller.

-Implements the 7 RESTful actions as a one-liner on any controller.

-Reads the `routes.rb` and serves collection and member actions.
+- Manually checking which actions are available to the `current_user` on each `resource` all the time.
+- Writing submit buttons

 ## Getting Started